How does Northern Parade Schools know if children need extra help?

 When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits.
 Many of our ‘feeder’ secondary schools run a programme specifically tailored to aid transition for the more vulnerable pupils.

 We liaise closely with Staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.
-If your child has complex needs then a Statement review will be used at a transition meeting during which we will invite staff from both schools to attend.
+If your child has complex needs then an Education Health and Care plan review will be used at a transition meeting during which we will invite staff from both schools to attend.

 How are Northern Parade Schools’ funds allocated to match my child’s needs?